marcandrysco/AudioManipProg/core/doc/filt.md

 The high-pass filters are implemented using a butterworth design giving a cut of `8*n` decibels per octave.

 ## Band-Pass Filter

     Bpf (freqlo, freqhi)

+The band-pass filter cascades a low-pass and high-pass filter creating a band-pass with `8*n` decibels per octave cut below `freqlo` and above `freqhi`.

 ## Resonance Filter